 - Honour Before Reason: Strongly believes in this.
 His code of ethics isn't tied up with the law, but with honour, revenge, loyalty and blood for blood.
 It's somewhat telling that the Cartel couldn't buy him with money, but with the prospect of revenge.

 - Keeping Secrets Sucks: Because he knows who Drew Thompson is, he has to deal with questioning and intimidation from Raylan, as well as possible threats from the Dixie Mafia and the Detroit Mob.

 - Killer Cop: Kills Mr. Duke, tries to kill Raylan and Ava, and later murders Arlo (though he's no longer a cop at that point).

-- Not So Different: From Raylan.
+- Mirror Character: From Raylan.
 Both are Cowboy Cop types who count the Crowders as archenemies.
 Hunter even seems to have some insight as to why Raylan acts the way he does.
 He's certainly not wrong; by the end of the season Raylan has reached out to Sammy like Hunter reached out to Gio Reyes.
 They are now both complicit in the murder of someone who harmed their family.

 - Nothing Personal: Spoken word-for-word when he shivs Arlo.

 - Reasonable Authority Figure: Before the revelation that he's a Dirty Cop.